The Story Of 'Remorse' 1974 by James Elliott

 A huge tripod was required for stability.
 I bought one, which extended to 2 meters and was solid as a rock.
 It had really robust legs and retractable rubber feet, so that metal to ground contact was possible, as this gives perfect rigidity.
 I cost a weeks wages at the time.
 I established via trial and error that my portable camera obscura would need to be ten inches from front to back, in order to have the blades and masks at such a distance, that the degree of fade in and transparency would be perfect.
 Too abrupt and the hand would look chopped off.
 Too smooth and it looked undefined and like a wishy-washy mistake.
 I needed to work at f8, for sufficient depth of field, balanced with a sufficiently short shutter speed, so I designed the camera obscura for that.

-The finest film in those day was Kodachrome II which was painfully slow at 25 ASA (now ISO) and an even more painful ten days for Kodak to process, but the quality was significantly higher than any other film.
+The finest film in those day was Kodachrome II which was painfully slow at 25 ASA (now ISO) and an even more painful ten days for Kodak to process it, but the quality was significantly higher than any other film.
 Virtually the equivalent of medium format film.
-So I used it as my default modus operandi.
+So the film was part of my default modus operandi.
 I had tried every 35mm film on the market.
 There were about fifteen as I remember, and Kodachrome II was significantly superior to all of them.
-For the record, the faster film Kodachrome X at 64 ASA, was just ghastly!
+I would project each different emulsion a metre wide and then attached a diaphragm to the projection lens, to stop it down and so remove peripheral aberrations in the lens.
+This allowed me to examine the quality critically with a bright light source.
+Enlargers were much too dim.
+For the record, the faster film, Kodachrome X at 64 ASA, was just ghastly!
 Not in the same league at all, so this was not an option.
 I used it once, shrieked in horror and never used it again.

 The entire camera obscura assembly took about a month to make.
 I constructed it out of plastic, aluminium and wood.
 There was endless filing and honing to make the plastic blades of the masks a perfect fit, a lightproof join.
 Try it sometime!
 I would file and sand both blades down and then hold them up to the light to test them.
 Took ages.
 But the amazing thing is this: when it was perfect, it didn't work!
 It caused neutral density banding.
 A strip of underexposure where the image was joined, although the integrity of the image itself was flawless.
 So this was evidence that the image had been tampered with.
 A technical imperfection.
 This was initially baffling and rather like badly done CGI today, completely unacceptable.
 If you are going to create a magical illusion, it MUST be as authentic as reality and absolutely perfect (yes there is such a thing, for practical purposes).